 My motorbikes in the past 35 years

-I started to ride scooters when I was about 12 with old-timers like Puch, Solex and Vespa.
+In Thailand I started riding motorbike again but I started to ride scooters when I was about 12 with old-timers like Puch, Solex and Vespa.
 But the first small motorbike I really bought in 1979 was a Kreidler Floret TM in beautiful red.
 An small motorbike, made in Germany as 70cc motorbike.
 As the max. cc in the Netherlands is 49cc the motorbike was modified in the Netherlands to comply with the Dutch law.
 An interesting small motorbike with so called "forced cooling" system.
 This model was probably made in 1969, so then 10 years old when I bought it.
 I did ride this small motorbike for 1 year.

 Then my second small motorbike was a Yamaha FS1-45 in stunning orange colour.
 This model was probably made in 1972 in Japan as a 70cc F5B with 5 gears.
 I bought it in 1980 as 49cc with 4 gears.
 Again this small motorbike was modified to comply with the Dutch law.
 It had an special engine with rotary disc-valved carburettor.
 Of course I modified the bike to be faster.
 I did ride this bike for a bit more as 2 years.